 There are clear situations where off the shelf elearning is not the right solution.

-Complex, organisation specific processes often require custom content to avoid confusion.
+Complex, organisation-specific processes often require custom content to avoid confusion.
 Sensitive cultural or behavioural change work needs dialogue, reflection, and shared understanding rather than standalone courses.

-In high risk environments, context matters.
-Generic scenarios can fall short where safety, safeguarding, or critical decision making is involved.
+In high-risk environments, context matters.
+Generic scenarios can fall short where safety, safeguarding, or critical decision-making is involved.
 Skills that rely on judgement, communication, or practice need rehearsal, observation, and feedback, not just passive consumption.

 Where does this need practice and feedback rather than information and awareness?